 It is important to use yarns that are soft and breathable when making hats for cancer patients.
 Many will recommend for you to use a cotton blend.
 However, a 100% cotton yarn is not very soft, so make sure it is a blend.

 The yarn should wash well and hold up with multiple uses (hold its shape).
-Below I have made a list of yarn brands/types of yarn that have been recommended by recipients from past years.
+Below I have made a list of yarn recommendations including brands and types of yarn that have been loved by recipients from past years.
 Many of these yarns have also been recommended by Cancer Centers.
 Many of these yarns can be found at Michaels, JoAnn’s, Hobby Lobby and other Craft Stores.

 - Baby Bee (nearly the entire line is highly recommended) found at Hobby Lobby